 BioBlitz: Saturday, May 12, 2018

-Save The Date!
 Join Loyola students, faculty and staff, and friends of our community in the first BioBlitz Day at LUREC on May 12, 2018 from 12 p.m. to 5 p.m.
-This event is FREE and open to the public, but registration will be required.
+This event is FREE and open to the public, but you must register below.

 What is a BioBlitz?
 A BioBlitz is an effort to find as many species of various organisms as possible in a given area over a 24-hour period.
 Ecological experts gather together to lead teams who search for a specific set of organisms.